Democratic backsliding in the United States: Partisan gerrymandering

+Racial gerrymandering

+Congress passed the Voting Rights Act of 1965 (VRA) to codify constitutional voting protections for minority voters and combat institutional racism in state voting laws, primarily for states in the southeastern United States.
+When the Supreme Court ruled that partisan gerrymanders could not be decided in federal courts in Rucho, new challenges to these maps arose from claims of racial gerrymandering, where Republican states often used "cracking and packing" to minimize the influence of minority voters who are more likely to vote Democratic.
+Chief Justice John Roberts had been keen on weakening the VRA since his nomination in 2005, saying "The way to stop discrimination on the basis of race is to stop discriminating on the basis of race."
+In Students for Fair Admissions v.
+Harvard (2023), Roberts led the court to determine affirmative action projects at colleges violated the Fourteenth Amendment, which became a precursor to other devisions to weaken the VRA.

-These new Republican-drawn district maps were met by several lawsuits challenging their validity.
-The Roberts Court has never struck down an election law for infringing suffrage or Equal Protection rights.
-On the other hand, it struck down the Voting Rights Act pre-clearance regime in Shelby County v.
-Holder (2013), which existed to prevent disenfranchisement by states.
-It has also not acted on partisan gerrymandering.
-As a whole, according to Huq, these changes shift the institutional equilibrium to "enable the replication of the system of one-party dominance akin to one that characterized the American South for much of the twentieth century".
-However, this has not always been the norm.
-In June 2023, the court ruled 5–4 to uphold rulings of the lower court which used Voting Rights Act of 1965 to instruct the state of Alabama to draw a second majority-black congressional district, which was hailed as a win for voting rights advocates.
-The court ruled 6–3 that state courts can adjudicate matters related to federal elections held in their state and the North Carolina Supreme Court was allowed to adjudicate whether the congressional map drawn by the North Carolina Legislature complied with the state constitution, because the United States Constitution "does not insulate state legislatures from the ordinary exercise of state judicial review".
+The Supreme Court discontinued the pre-clearance regime defined by Section 5 of the VRA in Shelby County v.
+Holder (2013), which existed to prevent disenfranchisement by states, most in the southern US.
+As a whole, according to Huq, these changes shift the institutional equilibrium to "enable the replication of the system of one-party dominance akin to one that characterized the American South for much of the twentieth century."

+Multiple racial gerrymandering cases were heard following the 2020 redistricting.
+In June 2023, the court ruled 5–4 to uphold rulings of the lower court, which used Section 2 of the VRA to instruct the state of Alabama to draw a second majority-Black congressional district, which was hailed as a win for voting rights advocates.
+The court ruled 6–3 that state courts can adjudicate matters related to federal elections held in their state, and the North Carolina Supreme Court was allowed to adjudicate whether the congressional map drawn by the North Carolina Legislature complied with the state constitution because the United States Constitution "does not insulate state legislatures from the ordinary exercise of state judicial review."
 The court rejected the independent state legislature theory, which contended that state legislatures have "effectively unchecked authority" to draw maps according to their wishes.